ankitshah009/CarCrash_forecasting_and_detection/README.md

 1. The tools for initial investigations: https://github.com/mental689/django-survey

-2. The tool for temporal annotations: https://github.com/antingshen/BeaverDam
+2. (Jean-Baptiste and Ankit's idea) The tool for temporal annotations: https://github.com/antingshen/BeaverDam

 3. The tool for spatio-temporal annotations: https://github.com/jldowns/vatic-docker-contrib